 Note: The messages in these diagrams are designed to represent typical messages that your IVR sends to your IVR driver client application.
 The messages might differ somewhat from those given below, depending on the IVR hardware and software your enterprise uses.
+Notice that the EndCall message can arrive at anytime from the IVR after the call has started

-The first diagram in this chapter, Figure 4 on page 39, shows the initiation of a call and marks the points where a call treatment, transfer, or conference could begin.
+The first diagram in this chapter, Figure 4 on page 37, shows the initiation of a call and marks the points where a call treatment, transfer, or conference could begin.
 Remote transfers, local transfers, conferencing, and call treatments are shown in separate state machine diagrams that follow this Call Routing example.

-The final state machine diagram, Figure 8 on page 43, shows a MakeCall call flow.
+The final state machine diagram, Figure 8 on page 41, shows a MakeCall call flow.
 With MakeCall, the IVR system (or an outbound calling program that uses the IVR) initiates the call.
 This is an alternative to NewCall and is therefore shown separately.